UX-Society/Get-Started/README.md

 Don't forget to use **VCS > Update Project** to get the most recent files.
 If the clone is from a fork and not a true master do `git remote set-url origin git@github.com:UX-Society/[reponame].git` before updating, then change it back to your fork.

+## Pull Request
+Instead of allowing members to directly contribute, the project manager looks over pull requests for changes.
+- Fork the repository, and go to your personal version
+- Clone that repo locally
+- Commit and push to you repo
+- On te github page, go to the *Pull requests* tab and open a new request (note: future commits will be automatically added to the request)
+- Wait or notify the PM of the request, then see if they were rejected or accepted

 # Learning Webdev
 Individual projects will use different libraries and support tools, but they all share the central pillars of a webpage.